Quansight-Labs/free-threaded-compatibility/docs/porting.md

 ### Converting global state to thread-local state

 One way of dealing with issues like this is to convert a shared global cache into a thread-local cache.
-In this apprach, each thread will see its own private copy of the cache, making races between threads impossible.
+In this approach, each thread will see its own private copy of the cache, making races between threads impossible.
 This approach makes sense if having extra copies of the cache in each thread is not prohibitively expensive or does not lead to excessive runtime network, CPU, or memory use.